hannum/JavaScript-english/apit-ajax.md

 The ES8 version of JavaScript introduced the syntax of [async / await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to simplify the use of promises and especially error handling.
-With async / await syntax, functions that return a promise are handled in much the same way as synchronous functions.
-The difference is that the function that returns the promise must be written inside another asynchronous (async) function.
-In addition, await is written in front of the function call.
+With async / await syntax, asynchronous functions that return a promise are handled in much the same way as synchronous functions.
+There are two differences: 1. the asynchronous function that returns the promise must be written inside another asynchronous (async) function and 2. await is written in front of the function call.

+await suspends the execution of async function until the returned promise is fulfilled or rejected.
+The control of execution is returned back to the system, which allows the execution of other parts of your program.
+When the promise awaited upon settles, the runtime will continue executing your async function.

-In this example, the data of the second picture of the earlier JSON sample is retrieved and displayed in an HTML
+In the example below, the data of the second picture of the earlier JSON sample is retrieved and displayed in an HTML
 document:

 ```html